huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/examples/example2/prj/README.md

 - usr_prj_cfg
   This file is used to configure user-defined information about the example 2 project.
 For details, see [usr_prj_cfg Operation Instructions](#sec-3-1).

-<a id="sec-2-6" name="sec-2-6"></a>

-- AEI_Register.cfg
-  This file is used to configure the upload mode of the .bit file generated during compilation and the name of the OBS bucket.
-For details, see [AEI_Register.cfg Operation Instructions](#sec-3-4).

 <a id="sec-2-7" name="sec-2-7"></a>